-Although some histone chaperones have been shown to deposit histones onto newly-replicated DNA (Park and Luger 2008), there is still much that is unknown about this complicated process.
+Although some histone chaperones have been shown to deposit histones onto newly-replicated DNA (Park et al. 2008), there is still much that is unknown about this complicated process.
 It is possible that the DNA replication machinery (e.g. Pol α) plays a dual role in stripping histones and proteins off the DNA during replication, and replacing them immediately after.
 There is little research done in this field, although it is an important process to understand.

 Understanding of the functions of the replisome machinery will help pave the way for future studies that investigate the role of chromatin in mediating epigenetic inheritance.
-Characterizing the proteins responsible for the reassembly of nucleosomes after replication will allow future researchers to study modes of inheritance, and investigate how epigenetic markers, such as histone placement and modifications, are conserved across generations of cells.
+Characterizing the proteins responsible for the reassembly of nucleosomes after replication will allow future researchers to study modes of inheritance, and investigate how epigenetic markers are conserved across generations of cells.
 This experiment should provide a deeper understanding of the functions of the replisome components in S. cerevisiae, which will provide a useful foundation for exploring other eukaryotic systems with more complex regulatory systems, such as plants and eventually humans.

 In turn, understanding the mechanisms behind epigenetic inheritance and the formation of chromatin architecture may allow future researchers to develop a wide variety of techniques and concrete applications.
 For example, future studies may investigate how to modify epigenetically silenced genes or prevent these genes from being silenced by modifying the proteins responsible for their silencing.
-It will also be possible to further understand how epigenetically-regulated phenotypes and diseases are conserved through generations of cells, and provide insight into how expression of these genes may be controlled.